nahueltaibo/taibo/content/blog/aum2-–-“raspberry-pi-zero-w”-based-robot.md

 ---
 template: blog-post
-title: Aum2 – “Raspberry Pi Zero W” based robot
+title: "Aum2: Raspberry Pi Zero W based robot"
 publishedDate: 2022-05-03T03:29:12.612Z
 description: As soon as I got my Raspberry Pi Zero W, I started thinking how to test it.
 I chose to use it as brain of one of those standard robot bases